Tilooo/Aggre/README.md

 # Aggre- PyScrape Aggregator: A Personal Job Listings Web Scraper

-PyScrape Aggregator is a powerful, personal job listings aggregator built from the ground up with Python and Django.
+Aggre is a powerful, personal job listings aggregator built from the ground up with Python and Django.
 This web application automatically scrapes job postings from multiple sources, saves them to a database, and displays them in a clean, stylish, and searchable web interface.

 This project was built as a step-by-step learning journey, demonstrating key skills in web scraping, web development, and debugging in a real-world context.